 With her arms still crossed, she doubled over laughing, like I’d told her the funniest joke in the world.
 It took her a few seconds to calm down before she stood straight and said, “You saw what I wanted you to see.”
 A dark hand suddenly fell onto my right shoulder, bringing my attention from her to…her.
 She was now standing to my right.
 Still speaking to me like nothing had happened.
 I swung my head back to the now empty bathroom then back to her in bewilderment.
 “Not what really is.”
 She gestured with her free hand to the place we were in.

 I didn’t want to hear more.
-I tried to bolt out of the room, but her pain flared from my shoulder as her talons dug into my shoulder.
+I tried to bolt out of the room, but pain flared from my shoulder as her talons dug into it.
 I yelped as she yanked me back to her.

 “Where are you trying to scurry off to?
 I’m not done speaking.”
-Her smile had become irked.
+Her smile, irked.

 “I don’t care!”
 I screeched.
 “Let me go!”

 “Let you go?”
 Her mouth fell open, sounding surprised.
 Then her jaw snapped shut and fire poured into her voice.
 “You’re graced to have even seen me,” she hissed, “let alone talk to me, and you want me to let you go?”